sbrycebarker/mycorallist/README.md

-# mycorallist
+# myreeflist
-A list of corals that I want to get when my reef tank is ready
+A list of corals, fish and other things that I want to get when my reef tank is ready

 ## Plate Corals
 * Starburst Cap Montipora